 - Bladder irritants: The most common are caffeine, decaffeinated coffee, carbonated beverages such as soda, juices, and spicy foods.

 - Excessive fluid intake: Women often drink too many fluids for general health which results in incontinence.
-A recommended amount of fluid for bladder health can be anywhere from 30-60 oz/ day depending on the individual.
+A recommended amount of fluid for bladder health can be anywhere from 30-60 ounces per day depending on the individual.

 - Stress Incontinence: loss of urine with coughing, sneezing, laughing, or exercise.

 Women with pelvic urinary incontinence often feel alone, isolated, and depressed.
 They may feel embarrassed by this condition.
-Because urine leakage is often associated with children they may try to hide their condition and feel embarrassed by their body.
-Women may also feel that it is an inevitable part of growing older or that’s it’s just the natural course of life.
+Because urine leakage is often associated with children, they may try to hide their condition and feel embarrassed by their body.
+Women may also feel that it is an inevitable part of growing older, or that it’s just the natural course of life.
 This belief leads women to think that incontinence is caused by age and thus irreversible.

 While it is true that older women more commonly have involuntary loss of urine than younger women, age alone is not usually the cause of severe incontinence.
 Often times this condition can lead to reduced intimate contact and social isolation.
 However, incontinence is a medical condition and should be treated as such.
 Many forms of incontinence are treatable once a doctor is consulted.

-When you go in to see your doctor you will have a health history taken.
+When you go in to see your doctor, you'll have a health history taken.
 Some of the questions you may be asked include: